-A customer cut by falling window glass or a glass contractor’s strained back could prove costly.
-Shield your small business with policies customized for glass and glazing professionals.
+A customer cut by falling glass or an employee's strained back could prove costly.
+Shield your small business with insurance policies customized for glass and glazing professionals.

 These policies provide coverage for the most common glazier risks.

-This policy covers common glass and glazing risks, such as a customer injury from fallen glass.
+This policy covers basic third-party business risks, such as a customer injured by broken glass.
 Bundle with property insurance for savings in a business owner’s policy.

 Workers’ comp insurance is required in almost every state for glass and glazing businesses that have employees.
 It can cover medical bills for work-related injuries.

 This policy covers third-party property damage and injuries caused by glass company vehicles, as well as repairs to vehicles damaged by vandalism or weather.

 This policy helps pay for repair or replacement of glass cutters, vacuum cups, and other glass and glazing tools if they are lost, stolen, or damaged.

 Running a glass and glazing business comes with big liability.
 While installing custom glass, you run the risk of employee injuries, damage to a customer's home or business, auto accidents between jobs, and more.
 Glass installer insurance can help pay for the resulting financial and legal expenses.

 Don't see your profession?
 Don't worry.
 We insure most businesses.